-• Annually, the month of April will be designated as a special time for parent programs, parish awareness, preaching and teaching about prevention of sexual abuse.
+• Annually, the month of April will be designated as a special time for parent programs, parish awareness, preaching and teaching about prevention of sexual abuse and child abuse.
 Within the month of April, one week will be dedicated as "Safe Environment Week" with a theme to further highlight safe environments.
 The Archdiocese will provide appropriate materials as prepared by the Safe Environment Coordinator.

-• Education and training for seminarians at Saint Francis de Sales Seminary is part of their pastoral formation program.

-• A special component in the Catholic Scouting program addresses the issues of sexual abuse.

-• Religious education directors and youth ministry directors are included in programs to ensure they are as informed as school principals with regard to recognizing child sexual abuse And all abuses.
+- Education and training for seminarians at Saint Francis de Sales Seminary is part of their pastoral formation program. - Education and training for aspirants and candidates for ordination in the permanent diaconate formation program is part of their formation program. - Religious education directors and youth ministry directors are included in programs to ensure they are as informed as school principals with regard to recognizing child sexual abuse and all abuses. - All volunteers who have contact with minors must have current safe environment certification prior to beginning or continuing volunteering.

-• All volunteers who have regular contact or go on a retreat or field trip (even one time) with children and young people are also informed in recognizing and reporting child sexual abuse and all abuses.